cerner/fhir.cerner.com/content/authorization.md

 - openid: Provides access to the "principal" of the authenticated user per the [OpenID Connect][OPENID] specification.
-- profile: Provides an OpenID Connect "profile" that contains the URL of the authenticated user's FHIR<sup>®</sup> resource.
+- fhirUser: Provides an OpenID Connect token that contains the URL of the authenticated user's FHIR<sup>®</sup> resource.
+This scope was formerly known as "profile", but that name has since been deprecated.
 - online_access: Allows an application to obtain tokens via a "refresh" process while the authenticated user has an active session present at the device.
 - offline_access: Allows an application to continue to obtain tokens on behalf